Photo Gallery: Jonathan Adler Designs

 Ikat-style fabric in Aegean blue is totally on-trend.
 This fully upholstered cushion bench features self welting and criss-cross legs.

-In these two books, Jonathan Adler on Happy Chic Colors and Jonathan Adler on Happy Chic Accessorizing, the designer reveals the secrets of creating one-of-a-kind spaces.
-Using photos of his most bright and engaging designs, he explains how to pull together livable, joyous rooms.
+In these two books, Jonathan Adler on Happy Chic Colors and Jonathan Adler on Happy Chic Accessorizing, the New York designer reveals the secrets of creating one-of-a-kind spaces.
+Using photos of his most bright and engaging designs, Adler explains how to pull together liveable, joyous rooms.